CodeByMathabo/CodeByMathabo/README.md

 ## Hi, I'm Mathabo

-* I am a software engineer with a focus on backend development and system architecture.
+* I am a software developer with a focus on backend development and system architecture.
 * My goal is to build robust, scalable, and maintainable software solutions using the Java ecosystem.

 --------------------------------------------------------------------------------------------------------------------------

 ## I’m currently working on:

-* Building the **[Proactive Service Platform](link-to-your-project-repo)**, a backend system designed to empower users to package and sell their skills as services.
+* Building the **[ Client collaboration and internal tracking tool](link-to-your-project-repo)**, a backend system designed to empower users to package and sell their skills as services.

 ## My Tech Stack: